solbu/hldig/TRANSLATING.md

 * After you clone your fork, go into the hldig source po/ directory
 * run `msginit -l ??` (Where ?? is your
  [iso-631-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)) Example: To create a french .po file, run `msginit -l fr`.
-* At this point, you may open your new .po file and begin adding translations
+* At this point, you may open your new .po file and begin adding translations.
+  The [Translation Project](https://translationproject.org/html/software.html) have a list of editors that is specifically designed for working with po-files.
 * When done, make a [pull request](https://github.com/solbu/hldig/blob/master/CONTRIBUTING.md#pull-requests)
 * Thank you!